|

 The new option -S (upper case S) may be used to specify chained

-export mode and that a sort item has preference over the primary path.
+export mode and that a sorted chain, if present, has preference over the primary path.

 The option -S implies option -c (chained export mode).